Learn how to enable SmartColor to automatically improve the quality of your pictures.

 What is SmartColor?

-SmartColor™ is an optional module for Color Factory that enables automatic improvement of the color balance and contrast of images.
+SmartColor™ is a module for Color Factory Professional and Enterprise that enables automatic improvement of the color balance and contrast of images.
 It analyzes the pictures and applies processing to improve the contrast, colors, shadows, highlights and natural color balance in your pictures.

 Where: Channel | SmartColor™